kajott/TrackMeister/README.md

         ; the fade has been configured above already, now set up the loop:
         loop: true

-Note that in practice, the track-specific options would rather be written into the `tmcp.ini` file in the directory where the entries reside, or the even into the `.tmcp` file next to the module file itself, and maybe not into the "global" config file that's located next to `tmcp.exe`.
+Note that in practice, the track-specific options would rather be written into the `tm.ini` file in the directory where the entries reside, or the even into the `.tm` file next to the module file itself, and maybe not into the "global" config file that's located next to `tm.exe`.

 Options can also be specified on the command line, in the syntax "`+key=value`" or "`+key:value`".
 No extra spaces are allowed around the value.
 Command-line options take precedence over all configuration files.